kartoza/ckanext-dalrrd-emc-dcpr/README.md

 ## Development

-It is strongly suggested that you use the provided `docker-compose.dev.yml` file for development.
-It sets the following up:
+It is strongly suggested that you use the provided docker-compose related files for development.
+They set the following up:

 - Bind mounts the code inside the relevant container(s) so that changes are instantly available inside them;